antvis/G6/docs/manual/middle/nodeGroup.en.md

 order: 8
 ---

-> The title of node group is supported from G6 V3.1.2.
+> The title of Node Group is supported from G6 V3.1.2.

 Node Group is a practical function for graph visualization.
 It is supported from G6 V3.0.5.
 Refer to the demo [Demo](/en/examples/interaction/nodeGroup)。<br /><img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*G1OBSJf672QAAAAAAAAAAABkARQnAQ' width=400/>